Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: ADMM Method for General Objective

 where

-$\Emat$ is defined as in \eqref{Adef for G}, and $\gammavec_{B}$ is defined as $\gamma_{G}$ in \eqref{gamma_def}, where we replace $\muvec_{G},\Vmat_{G}$, and $\lambda_{G}$ with $\muvec_{B},\Vmat_{B}$, and $\lambda_{B}$, respectively.
+$\Emat$ is defined as in \eqref{Adef for G}, and $\gammavec_{B}$ is defined as $\gamma_{G}$ in \eqref{gamma_def}, where we replace $\muvec_{G},\Vmat_{G}$, $\uvec_{G}$, and $\zvec_{G}$ with $\muvec_{B},\Vmat_{B}$, $\uvec_{B}$, and $\zvec_{B}$, respectively.
 Finally, the indicator matrix in this case is

-which is similar to $\Mmat_{G}$, and distinguishes between the elements of the estimation of the matrix $\Bmat$ that have positive and negative values, i.e. provides the condition for selecting the appropriate elements from $\tilde{\Bmat}_{1}$ and $\tilde{\Bmat}_{2}$ during the matrix update.
-Again, it should be noted that in each iteration, the terms on the r.h.s. of \eqref{update equation for B step - general} are the current values of the parameters, while on the l.h.s. we obtain the updated estimation $\Bmat^{(i+1)}$.
+which is similar to $\Mmat_{G}$, and distinguishes between the elements of the estimation of the matrix $\Bmat$ that have positive and negative values, i.e. provides the condition for selecting the appropriate elements from $\tilde{\Bmat}_{1}$ and $\tilde{\Bmat}_{2}$ during the matrix update in \eqref{update equation for B step - general}.
+Again, in each iteration, the terms on the r.h.s. of \eqref{update equation for B step - general} are the current values of the parameters, while on the l.h.s. we obtain the updated estimation $\Bmat^{(i+1)}$.